WURFL/logstash-filter-wurfl_device_detection/README.md

 ### WURFL Logstash plugin

-This project contains a java plugin for Logstash that enriches a collection of event data with device detection data obtained via WURFL Microservice (available on AWS or Azure marketplaces).
+This project contains a java plugin for Logstash that enriches a stream of data with device data obtained from WURFL ([through WURFL Microservice Client, as deployed in one of multiple ways](https://www.scientiamobile.com/products/wurfl-microservice/)).

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

 This plugin requires Java 8+, Gradle 5.x or above and has been tested with Logstash 8.0.0 and 7.6.x

 ## Compile the project

-From the root of the project do ` ./gradlew gem`
+From the root of the project enter ` ./gradlew gem`

-A file `logstash-filter-wurfl_device_detection-x.y.z.gem`, where x.y.z version number is the one defined in the `VERSION` file.
+The compiler will create a file `logstash-filter-logstash_filter_wurfl_device_detection-x.y.z.gem`, where x.y.z version number is the one defined in the `VERSION` file.

 ## Install the plugin on logstash

-  From the logstash installation `bin` directory execute `./logstash-plugin install --local <plugin_project_home>/logstash-filter-wurfl_device_detection-x.y.z.gem`
+  From the logstash installation `bin` directory execute `./logstash-plugin install --local <plugin_project_home>/logstash-filter-logstash_filter_wurfl_device_detection-x.y.z.gem`

-  Please note that this plugin requires a `stdin` plugin as specified in the sample configuration file `sample_config/wurfl_filter_config_with_http_input.conf`; also note that the aforementioned file is a sample: you will want to create your own production configuration file.
+  You can find a sample configuration for this plugin can be found under `sample_config/wurfl_filter_config_with_http_input`; you will want to create your own production configuration file using input and output plugins of your choice.

 ### Example configuration - using HTTP input plugin to receive HTTP request data
-Scenario: we configure logstash to receive HTTP request info which we want to enrich with WURFL data.
+Scenario: we configure logstash to receive HTTP request information that we want to enrich with WURFL data.

 ```
 input {